nickkuijpers/laravel-custom-post-manager/README.md

 * Custom fields
 * Custom validation rules for custom fields
 * Include the component in your own template
-* Conditionial custom fields based on template selection
+* Conditional custom fields based on template selection
 * Add user authentication rules because now you are required to be authenticated to use the CMS.
 * Possibility to add validation rules into the config for custom fields
 * Media management with interface so custom fields can keep that as default